ToolGits/Toollibs/README.md

 ## 🤖 Android Development

-Android support is integrated directly into the Makefile through the Android NDK.
+Android support is integrated directly into the [`Makefile`](./Makefile) through the Android NDK.

-The project uses an Android NDK toolchain and currently targets:
+The project currently targets:

 ~~~text
 Android API: 24